 Foods - The FDA defines food as "articles used for food or drink for man or other animals..."
 FDA must receive notification before human or animal food is offered for import into the United States.
 FDA's regulation of food includes dietary supplements, food and color additives, and food contact substances.
-For more information visit FDA's Importing Human Foods page and Importing Animal and Veterinary Products page.
+For more information visit FDA's Importing Animal and Veterinary Products page.